leos313/ldd3_training/README.md

             * added make clean
             * added the DEBUG option
         * all the *printk(KERNEL_INFO ...)* were changed to be printed only in the debug mode
-    * proc_filesystem : using files in */proc* to communicate information to the user space (debug information or simply information)
+    * seq_file_interface : using files in */proc* to communicate information to the user space (debug information or simply information)
+        * the idea (and source file) comes from Philippe Reynes under GPL license.
+It was modified fixing some little problem in order to have a working module for a kernel version > 4.10.0.
+How to use:
+            * - Set MAX_LINE_PRINTED to a maximun number of line that you wanto to visulize in /proc/LEO_seq_file (5 in this example)
+            * - make
+            * - source proc_load
+            * - cat /proc/LEO_seq_file
+            * - observe the output
+* - source proc_unload
+        * [Manage /proc file with seq_file][2].
+        * [The seq_file interface][3] in the linux source code documentation.
 * CHAPTER_05: **Concurrency and Race Conditions**
     * read_write_dev_01 : using semaphore as mutex fot the critical session(read and write sections): *down_interruptible()* and *up()*.
     * complete: using *wait_for_completion_interruptible_timeout(&comp,timeout);*  and *complete(&comp);*